rancher/Rancher-Plugin-gMSA/docs/gettingstarted.md

 ### Alternative Means of installing the CCGRKC DLL

-In environments where you have control over the virtual machine image used your Windows nodes, it may be beneficial to "bake in" the CCGRKC DLL into your image.
+In environments where you have control over the virtual machine image used by your Windows nodes, it may be beneficial to "bake in" the CCGRKC DLL into your image.
 Doing so will not only allow you to skip the installation of the `rancher-gmsa-plugin-installer` chart, it will also ensure that gMSA workloads can be immediately scheduled onto Windows nodes as they are added to the cluster.
 When taking this approach, the `rancher-gmsa-plugin-installer` can later be used to update the DLL version automatically.

 To manually configure the CCGRKC DLL when creating a virtual machine image, you can refer to the [script](../pkg/installer/embedded/scripts/install-plugin.ps1) utilized by the `rancher-gmsa-plugin-installer` chart itself.